jackcannon/swiss-node/README.md

 <p style="text-align: right" align="right"><a href="#table"> [↑ Back to <b>table</b> ↑] </a></p>

 #### wrapperFn
-Function to wrap each line of the output in (e.g. chalk.blue)
+Function to wrap each line of the output in (e.g. colr.blue)

 <p style="text-align: right" align="right"><a href="#tableoptions"> [↑ Back to <b>TableOptions</b> ↑] </a></p>

 #### wrapLinesFn
-Function to wrap the output lines of each cell of the table (e.g. chalk.blue)
+Function to wrap the output lines of each cell of the table (e.g. colr.blue)

 <p style="text-align: right" align="right"><a href="#tableoptions"> [↑ Back to <b>TableOptions</b> ↑] </a></p>

 #### wrapHeaderLinesFn
-Function to wrap the output lines of each cell of the header of the table (e.g. chalk.blue)
+Function to wrap the output lines of each cell of the header of the table (e.g. colr.blue)

-Default: `chalk.bold`
+Default: `colr.bold`

 <p style="text-align: right" align="right"><a href="#tableoptions"> [↑ Back to <b>TableOptions</b> ↑] </a></p>

 #### wrapBodyLinesFn
-Function to wrap the output lines of each cell of the body of the table (e.g. chalk.blue)
+Function to wrap the output lines of each cell of the body of the table (e.g. colr.blue)

 <p style="text-align: right" align="right"><a href="#tableoptions"> [↑ Back to <b>TableOptions</b> ↑] </a></p>